chrplr/AIP2015/09_More_fun_with_pygame/challenge_solution_step_by_step.md

 The challenge was to make a program that shows this optical illusion :
 ["motion induced blindness"](http://www.michaelbach.de/ot/mot-mib/)

-A very good strategy to confront a challenge in conputer science is to split up said challange in several less challenging bits.
+A very good strategy to confront a challenge in conputer science is to split up said challenge in several less challenging bits.

 As you can see, in our case the stimulus is a composition of